SumiSastri/dev-blogs/docs/learn-to-code-getting-started/part2-what-coding-languages-to-learn.md

 Python - a scripting language used for Data Science is taught and is swiftly gaining popularity.

-JavaScript for backend frameworks is what most bootcamps teach - Node.js or Node is an environment where JavaScript works outside the browser and therefore in the backend.
+JavaScript for backend frameworks is what most bootcamps teach - NodeJS, or Node as it is commonly known, is an environment where JavaScript works outside the browser and therefore in the backend.

 ## What about learning to code for data-bases?